predixdesignsystem/px-dropdown/README.md

 *Type:* **HTMLElement** - (*Optional*) - *Default*: null

-if this attribute is set its bounds will be used to contain the dropdown, meaning that the dropdown will resize and position itself to always be within those bounds.
+If this attribute is set, its bounds will be used to contain the dropdown.
+The dropdown will resize and position itself to always be within those bounds.
 This is typically a reference to an element, but it can also just be an element id.

 ```